 Mark Seidman

-An antitrust M&A specialist, first-chair trial lawyer, and former senior Federal Trade Commission official, Mark Seidman has nearly 20 years of antitrust agency experience providing him with an unparalleled perspective into how the government investigates and litigates antitrust cases.
+An antitrust M&A specialist trial lawyer, and former senior Federal Trade Commission official, Mark Seidman has nearly 20 years of antitrust agency experience providing him with an unparalleled perspective into how the government investigates and litigates antitrust cases.

 During his time at the FTC, Mark oversaw hundreds of merger investigations and, in his most recent position as head of the Mergers IV Division, was the lead government enforcer for transactions in a broad variety of sectors including the retail, consumer products, grocery, casino, and health care services industries.
 His agency experience has allowed him to work closely with regulators around the world, developing relationships that are invaluable given the increasing globalization of the merger review process.
 Likewise, Mark has also worked closely with state-level antitrust enforcers, especially as many state attorneys general have become more active in antitrust enforcement.
 Mark’s participation in the development of the FTC’s merger enforcement priorities, litigation strategies, and theories of antitrust harm allow him to provide practical, real-world guidance clients need to inform their business and M&A strategies.

-Beyond his role as an antitrust enforcer, Mark has also been a first-chair litigator with extensive trial experience in FTC merger cases.
-He has played a leading role in several of the FTC’s most prominent merger litigations, including Sysco/US Foods, Cabell Huntington Hospital/St. Mary’s Medical Center, DraftKings/FanDuel, and J.M.
-Smucker/Conagra.
-He served as lead trial counsel in the FTC’s federal court challenges of Jefferson Health/Einstein Healthcare Network and Louisiana Children’s Medical Center/HCA, and he supervised numerous additional merger investigations and litigations across a range of industries.
+In his role as an antitrust enforcer, Mark was also a first-chair litigator with extensive trial experience in FTC merger cases.
+He has played a leading role in several of the FTC’s most prominent merger litigations, including Sysco/US Foods, DraftKings/FanDuel, J.M.
+Smucker/Conagra, Jefferson Health/Einstein Healthcare Network, Hackensack Meridian Health/Englewood Health, Louisiana Children’s Medical Center/HCA.

-In addition to his leadership experience at the FTC, Mark has held several other key roles in government.
-For two years, Mark was Counsel to the Director of the Bureau of Competition at the FTC, where he advised the Bureau’s leadership and worked closely with agency officials, including the Commissioners’ offices, the Office of General Counsel, and the Office of Policy Planning.
-Mark also served as a Special Assistant U.S. Attorney in the District of Columbia.
-In this role, Mark first-chaired approximately two dozen criminal bench trials.
-Mark began his antitrust career as a staff attorney in the FTC’s Mergers I Division, where he investigated mergers involving pharmaceuticals, medical devices, defense and aerospace products, Internet technology, and industrial services.
+In addition to his leadership experience at the FTC, Mark has held several other key roles in government, including Counsel to the Director of the Bureau of Competition at the FTC, where he advised the Bureau’s leadership, worked closely with agency officials and first-chaired approximately two dozen criminal bench trials.

 Mark is an active member of the American Bar Association, Section of Antitrust Law and the American Health Law Association.